-Morning fog, enveloping Hindu temples on Durbar Square, Bhaktapur, central Nepal, evaporates at sunrise.
+Morning fog, enveloping Hindu temples on Durbar Square, Bhaktapur, Nepal, evaporates at sunrise.
 This city is mainly inhabited by Newars, a people of mixed Indo-European and Mongolian origin.
 (Photo copyright © by Kaj Halberg)

 The Hindu caste system

 Over time, these four basic castes have been split into thousands of sub-castes, called jati, often based on the various branches of trade.
 Most Hindus marry within their caste, or even sub-caste, and it is your duty to observe its rules, morals, and rituals.
 These duties are called dharma (not to be confused with the Buddhist dharma).

 Outside the caste system are dalit – ‘the untouchables’, or, as they are termed by the Indian government, ‘the scheduled caste’.
 They perform ’unclean’ work, such as refuse disposal and dealing with dead people or animals, including cremation and leather work.
 In principle, all non-Hindus are dalit, including Christians, Muslims, Indian tribal peoples, and tourists.

 Meditating Brahmin at the Ganges River, Varanasi.
 (Photo copyright © by Kaj Halberg)